Postdocs

 - Alex Sandro Alves de Araujo, Effects of urban pollution on aerosol higroscopicity and cloud droplet activation in warm clouds in the Amazon during GoAmazon 2014/5 (2015-2017)

-- Diego A. Gouveia, Characterisation of Cirrus Clouds in Central Amazon Using a Ground Based Lidar (2012-2014)
+- Diego A. Gouveia, USP, Brazil, Characterisation of Cirrus Clouds in Central Amazon Using a Ground Based Lidar (2012-2014)

 Undergraduate students

-- Gabriel Trindade, Numerical solution of an aerosol particle growth by condensational of water vapor (2020)
+- Gabriel Trindade, USP, Brazil, Numerical solution of an aerosol particle growth by condensation of water vapor (2020)

-- Guido Haytzmann, Calibration stability of a Raman lidar for water vapor measurements in the Amazon (2019)
+- Guido Haytzmann, USP, Brazil, Calibration stability of a Raman lidar for water vapor measurements in the Amazon (2019)

-- Matheus Silva, Detection limit of a lidar system: a modelling study of aerosols at the top of the troposphere (2019)
+- Matheus Silva, USP, Brazil, Detection limit of a lidar system: a modelling study of aerosols at the top of the troposphere (2019)

-- Amanda Santos, Vertical distribution of the Manaus pollution plume during GoAmazon IOP1 (2018) and Vertical distribution of clouds in central Amazon from the measurements of a ceilometer (2017)
+- Amanda Santos, USP, Brazil, Vertical distribution of the Manaus pollution plume during GoAmazon IOP1 (2018) and Vertical distribution of clouds in central Amazon from the measurements of a ceilometer (2017)

-- Giovanni Souza, Characterisation of background noise and pointing direction of a sky-imager (2018) and Diurnal cycle of cloud cover in Sao Paulo derived from measurements of a low-cost sky-imager (2016)
+- Giovanni Souza, USP, Brazil, Characterisation of background noise and pointing direction of a sky-imager (2018) and Diurnal cycle of cloud cover in Sao Paulo derived from measurements of a low-cost sky-imager (2016)

-- Alex Araujo, Deriving cloud fraction from sky images (2014) and Construction of a cheap cloud imager (2013)
+- Alex Araujo, USP, Brazil, Deriving cloud fraction from sky images (2014) and Construction of a cheap cloud imager (2013)

-- Luiz Azanha, Radiative Forcing of aerosols, clouds and gases, (2013)
+- Luiz Azanha, USP, Brazil, Radiative Forcing of aerosols, clouds and gases, (2013)

-- Albert Franco, Parametrization of shallow non-precipitating clouds (2011)
+- Albert Franco, USP, Brazil, Parametrization of shallow non-precipitating clouds (2011)

-- Diego Gouveia, Calibration of water vapor profiles measured with a Raman Lidar (2011)
+- Diego Gouveia, USP, Brazil, Calibration of water vapor profiles measured with a Raman Lidar (2011)